Balkaneros91/whatsss-the-tea/README.md

 ### Solved Bugs

 I came accross many issues and bugs while creating this project.
-As I am a super beginner and I require extra explanation some things as flexbox didn't really make sense until my mentor help me and explained the grid view and saved my first project.
-I needed a lot of playing around moving code back and forward until it really settled in my head.
+Understanding of flexbox didn't really workout.
+During the 2nd mentor meeting Antonio Rodriguez introduced me and explained the grid view which saved my first project.
+I needed a lot of playing around, moving code back and forward until it really settled in my head.

+He mentioned that it would be good to add a comment that due to changes and extra time I needed to put all the code together I had to create a new repository and that is why all the commits came in within few hours because I had to migrate everything from one repo to a new one.

 Some of the bugs I came accross and fixed: